About the SBTC Program

 - A set of slings if you bring your own shell.

 - Mountain bike if you do not have a vehicle.

 Applicants are encouraged to note the questions regarding gear sizes and the like on their application as well.

 - What is the water like?
 What is Craftsbury like?
 Is there any social life?

-What is the water like?
-What is Craftsbury like?
-Is there any social life?
 Rowing will take place on Big Hosmer Pond, which is a narrow, sheltered lake around 3000 meters long.
 Mornings are generally flat water; afternoons can offer more breezy conditions.
 The Craftsbury Outdoor Center is a very busy place in the summer, with Sculling camps running all summer long, with the exception of a few weekends.
-There are also a number of competitive Nordic skiers training at the Center, including the Green Racing Project, which is a parallel program to SBTC.
+SBTC rowers will train, work, and socialize with the year-round resident Green Racing Project (GRP) rowers.
+There is also a parallel GRP program of competitive Nordic skiers training at the Center.

 Still have questions?
 Drop us a line via email@example.com.